 The campaign to reveal what takes place behind closed doors in British slaughterhouses began in January 2009 when we planted fly-on-the-wall cameras inside JV Richards, a Cornish slaughterhouse.
 This was quickly followed by investigations at AC Hopkins in Somerset and Pickstock in Derbyshire.
-We have now secretly filmed inside ten randomly-chosen UK slaughterhouses and found welfare breaches in nine of them.
+We have now secretly filmed inside eleven randomly-chosen UK slaughterhouses and found welfare breaches in ten of them.

 Animal Aid filmed sheep, pigs and calves being killed over five days in January 2009.
 Despite it being illegal, we filmed many pigs being kicked in the head and face.